 The General Assembly enacted legislation in 2004, 2006 and 2010 to gradually increase employer contributions to the State Division Plan by authorizing the Amortization Equalization Disbursement, or "AED," and the Supplemental Amortization Equalization Disbursement, or "SAED," in order to shorten the amount of time over which the unfunded liability of the Plan is amortized.
 Both the AED and the SAED are paid by the State as contributions to the State Division Plan as a percentage of employee wages, but the SAED payment comes from moneys that would otherwise have been used to provide market-based salary increases to employees.
 The AED applicable to the State Division Plan was effective as of January 1, 2006, and was initially payable at the rate of 0.5% of total covered payroll, with annual increases in the contribution rate through 2017.
-The AED rate applicable to the State Division Plan was effective as of January 1, 2008, and was also initially payable at the rate of 0.5% of total covered payroll, with annual increases in the contribution rate through 2017.
-The SAED applicable to the State Division Plan was 4.0% in 2015, is 4.5% in 2016 and will increase to 5.0% in 2017.
+The AED rate applicable to the State Division Plan was 4.2% in 2015, is 4.6% in 2016 and will increase to 5.0% in 2017.
+The SAED applicable to the State Division Plan was effective as of January 1, 2008, and was also initially payable at the rate of 0.5% of total covered payroll, with annual increases in the contribution rate through 2017.
+The SAED rate applicable to the State Division Plan was 4.0% in 2015, is 4.5% in 2016 and will increase to 5.0% in 2017.
 When and if the scheduled increases in AED and SAED for the State Division Plan are fully implemented as of January 1, 2017, the total SRC applicable to the State Division Plan will be equal to 20.15% of employee wages.
 See Note 18 to the State's Fiscal Year 2014-15